malwrar/misc/README.md

 Place to put misc things that aren't big enough to warrant their own separate repo.

+ * `assets` - Static assets (graphics, textures, visualizations, 3d models, etc) that I've made or require elsewhere in this repo.
+ * `embedded` - Toolchains and experiments with embedded development boards.
- * `ideas` - Implementations of random ideas I come up with.
+ * `ideas` - Small-scale explorations of random ideas I come up with.
  * `sandbox` -  Place for fast-paced tinkering with libraries, engines, frameworks, etc.
- * `embedded` - Toolchains and experiments with embedded development boards.
- * `snippets` - Code snippets I might want to use later.
+ * `snippets` - Bits of code I might want to use later that don't fit in a standalone library.
- * `tests` - Minimal test cases to answer random questions I have about how things work.
+ * `tests` - Stuff for learning what happens when edge-cases are hit and limits are reached.
+Also has benchmarks and speed tests.
  * `tools` - Small scripts and tools that I use.
- * `assets` - Misc static assets I've made or use elsewhere here.
-Think graphics, visualizations, 3d models, textures, etc.
- * `trash` - Stuff that takes up space here that I also don't want to delete.
+ * `trash` - Things takes up space here that I also don't want to delete.